Diabetaco/CEG7550-Final-Project/README.md

 # Selected Weak Paper

-**Image Registration based on SIFT features and adaptive RANSAC transform**: This paper was selected as weak because it lacked in vital areas.
+*Image Registration based on SIFT features and adaptive RANSAC transform* This paper was selected as weak because it lacked in vital areas.

 # Improvements
 Improvements to the paper helped it to achieve the requirement.